Return to Table of Contents

 - enter serious health problems following vaccination into a child's permanent medical record; and

 - report serious health problems following vaccination to the federal Vaccine Adverse Events Reporting System (VAERS).

-By 2018, nearly $4 billion dollars in vaccine injury compensation had been awarded to individuals, who were injured or died after receiving federally licensed vaccines mandated by state governments for children to attend school.
+By 2021, over $4 billion dollars in vaccine injury compensation had been awarded to individuals, who were injured or died after receiving federally licensed vaccines mandated by state governments for children to attend school.
 NVIC has monitored and been critical of the government’s implementation of the 1986 law, including congressional amendments and federal agency rule making changes that have removed or substantially weakened the law’s vaccine injury compensation and vaccine safety and research provisions.
 A 2011 US Supreme Court decision effectively removed all civil liability for vaccine injuries and deaths from vaccine manufacturers.
 Learn more about the 1986 law and the VICP here.

 NVIC Vaccine Safety and Informed Consent Advocacy